SynteLang/SynteLang/README.md

 At present the output is in mono.
 Stereo output should be possible and is intended to be implemented in future.
 This will probably be via `out L` or `out R`, while `out dac` sends to both left and right channels.
 Please feel free to badger the author if you are keen for this to happen.

 ## Synchronisation ◊
 By default (and by design) when a listing is sent to the sound engine it starts immediately.
 The synchronisation operators `>sync` and `\<sync` can be used to co-ordinate listings to play in time with one another.
 First, for a rhythmic element use the phase synchronised oscillator `posc` instead of osc.
 This contains a `\<sync` operation which will reset the waveform when it receives a sync pulse.
 The `posc` operator requires a number betweeen 0 and 1 to offset the phase, you can use 0 to start with and experiment later.
-For reference 0.5 would result in a phase shift of 180°, 1 would be 360° etc. To send a sync pulse you can use `>sync` to synchronise all listings containing a `posc` or `nsync` to synchronise just one.
+For reference 0.5 would result in a phase shift of 180°, 1 would be 360° etc. To send a sync pulse you can use `>sync` to synchronise all listings containing a `posc`.
 For `>sync` you can either:
 >
 	in -1
 	.>sync